Steve Soto

+Shortly after leaving Agent Orange, Soto cofounded the Adolescents with vocalist Tony Reflex in 1980, which became his primary band for most of his career.
+Following the Adolescents' first breakup in 1981, Soto played in Legal Weapon before the Adolescents' reformation in 1986.
+Following their second breakup in 1989, Soto played in Joyride, Manic Hispanic and 22 Jacks before the Adolescents reformed again in 2001.
+Side projects he played in since their second reformation included Steve Soto and the Twisted Hearts, Black Diamond Riders, and Punk Rock Karaoke.

+Soto played on each of the Adolescents' first nine albums.
+Until his death in 2018, Soto and Reflex anchored the band's lineup.

 Career

 Agent Orange (1979)

 Soto was a founding member of the Placentia, California punk band in 1979.
+Soto attended El Dorado High School in Placentia, California.

-They were one of the first groups to mix punk rock with surf music.
+Agent Orange was one of the first bands to mix punk rock with surf music.

-In 1979 in order for Agent Orange to get signed to posh boy they recorded three tracks with Soto on bass.
-Those being Bored of You, America, and El Dorado.
+In 1979, in order for Agent Orange to get signed to Posh Boy records, they recorded three tracks with Soto on bass.
+Those song tracks were 'Bored of You', 'America', and 'El Dorado'.

-Soto would end up leaving the band in late 1979 to form ‘The Adolescents’.
+Soto would end up leaving Agent Orange in late 1979 to form ‘The Adolescents’.